Larry Hart

 Suggested Books to Read

-Obery M. Hendricks, Jr. The Politics of Jesus: Rediscovering the True Revolutionary Nature of Jesus’ Teaching and How They Have Been Corrupted (New York, London, Toronto, Sydney: Doubleday Publishing, 2006).
+John Howard Yoder, The Politics of Jesus Obery M. Hendricks, Jr. The Politics of Jesus: Rediscovering the True Revolutionary Nature of Jesus’ Teaching and How They Have Been Corrupted (New York, London, Toronto, Sydney: Doubleday Publishing, 2006).
 Pope Francis, Laudato Si: On Care for Our Common Home (Huntington, IN: Our Sunday Visitor, Inc., 2015 Lawrence D. Hart Hell’s Abyss, Heaven’s Grace: War and Christian Spirituality (Cambridge, Massachusetts: Cowley Publications, 2006).

 Links